Chemistry IA ideas (30+ topics) - Topic Description & Analysis Included!

 Use Spectrophotometry to analyze the fluorescence of chlorophyll and other different pigments.

-Making use of gas chromatography to calculate the Gibbs Energy for esterification reaction between ethanol and propanoic acid.
+Using gas chromatography to calculate the Gibbs Energy for esterification reaction between ethanol and propanoic acid.

 IB Chemistry IA Ideas - Electrochemistry